deltarobotone/one-easy-protocol/README.md

 pip3 install one-easy-protocol
 ```

-Tested successfully on Raspberry Pi 3 with Raspbian (Version: June 2019) and Windows machine with Anaconda and Python 3.5
+Tested successfully on Raspberry Pi 3 with Raspbian (Version: June 2019) and Windows machine with Anaconda using Python 3.5

-## Import package
+## Import the package

 ```c
 import easyprotocol as ep